You’ve got a college interview. OMG. NOW WHAT!?!? Take a deep breath and read on.

 Interview Tips: How to Interview with a College Sports Coach

-Sharon Epstein is owner of First Impressions College Consulting in Redding, Connecticut.
-A Writers Guild Award-winner and two-time Emmy Award nominee, Sharon lectures extensively with college admissions officers.
-Sharon teaches students how to master interview skills, write killer resumes, and transform their goals, dreams and experiences into memorable college application essays.
-She works with students everywhere: in-person, by phone, Skype and email.
-Visit her website for more info.
+Sharon Epstein is a Writers Guild Award-winner and two-time Emmy Award nominee, teaching students around the world how to master interview skills, write stand-out resumes, and transform their goals, dreams and experiences into memorable college application essays.
+She works with students everywhere: in-person, by phone, FaceTime, Skype and email.
+Visit my website for more info.
 Connect on Google+, Pinterest and Twitter.